bmurphCRM/ChildWelfareCentralIntake/README.md

 01 From Idea to Application in 1 Day - Child Welfare Intake Scenario.pdf - This document describes the scenario for Child Welfare agencies and their need to document all allegations for suspected abuse/neglect

 02 Central Intake Management Application Installation Instructions.pdf - Document that describes how to install the open source Salesforce Central Intake Management application in a free Salesforce Developer Edition (DE) environment.
+(You'll be up an running in 15 minutes!)

 03 Salesforce Central Intake Management Application Developer Workshop - Student Guide.pdf - Complete documentation of how to build the Central Intake Management application with the Salesforce App Cloud (Force.com) platform.